danelynnn/quiz-1/README.md

 O's turn, what's yer move [input format: 'x y']:
 ```

-If a player has won, the program will terminate very abruptly and robotically, with the minimum required congratulations specified in the rubric:
+If a player has won, the game will end with the minimum required congratulations specified in the rubric:

 ```
 O's turn, what's yer move [input format: 'x, y']: 3 1